jonasundderwolf/django-image-cropping/README.rst

 By default the image cropping widget embeds a recent version of jQuery.

-You can point to another version using the ``JQUERY_URL`` setting, though compatibility issues may arise if your jQuery version differs from the one that's included and tested against.
+You can point to another version using the ``IMAGE_CROPPING_JQUERY_URL`` setting, though compatibility issues may arise if your jQuery version differs from the one that is tested against.

 Changelog
 =========

+0.9
+---

+- Use django-appconf for handling defaults and settings.
+Note: JQUERY_URL changed to IMAGE_CROPPING_JQUERY_URL as part of this transition.

 0.8
 ---